 1. Focus on positive self-talk

-Negative self talk increases stress and makes you miserable.
+Negative self-talk increases stress and makes you miserable.
 Positive self talk reduces stress and helps you calm down and feel good about yourself.

-So the next time you speak negatively to yourself, try turning it around to something positive, like in these examples:
+The next time you speak negatively to yourself, try turning it around to something positive, like in these examples:

 - I can’t do this. ► I’ll do the best I can.
 I’ve got this.